-Form 1, line 10 subject to income tax in another jurisdiction 2.
-Enter the total of Form 1, total Massachusetts bank in interest exemption amount, is smaller, from Form 1, line 5a or line 5b nterest or the whichever 3.
+Form 1, line 10 subject to me included in income tax in another jurisdiction 2.
+Enter the total of Form 1, total Massachusetts bank in interest exemption amount, is smaller, from Form 1, line 5a or line 5b terest or the 3.
 Divide line 1 by line 2.
 Not greater than 1 4.
-Multiply Form 1, line 19 by 0.0505

-come Credit from Form 1,

-6. Subtract line 5 from line 4

-7. Multiply line 6 by line 3

-8. Enter the amount of tax due to another jurisdiction on income also reported on this return before credits and payments.
-This includes payments made under the Rhode Island Temporary Disability Insurance Act, if applicable.
-If you are claiming a credit for tax due to Canada or a Province of Canada, the amount reported on this line must be reduced by the amount claimed as a foreign tax credit on U.S. Form 1040,

-9. Enter the smaller of lines 7 or 8 here and on Form 1,
+Multiply Form 1, line 19 by 0.05 5.
+Enter any Limited Income Credit from Form 1, line 29 6.
+Subtract line 5 from line 4 7.
+Multiply line 6 by line 3 8.
+Enter the amount of tax of jurisdiction on income also return before credits and particulates payments made unduland Temporary Disability In applicable.
+If you are claimed due to Canada or a Province amount reported on this line duced by the amount claimed credit on U.S. Form 1040, Schedule 3, line 1 reported on this yments.
+This in- er the Rhode Is- esurance Act, if ing a credit for tax e of Canada, the e must be re- 9.
+Enter the smaller of lines here and on Form 1, line 30